theOGognf/toi/toi_server/README.md

 # toi_server

-A personal assistant server with type-safe tool search and tool usage via HTTP API endpoints.
+A personal assistant server with type-safe tool search and usage over HTTP.

 # Requirements